chrismainey/Mainard/content/authors/admin/_index.md

 - Visitors
 ---

-Chris Mainey is a Senior Data Scientist/Statistician/Analyst in health informatics.
-He is a member of the Healthcare Evaluation Data (HED) team at University Hospitals Birmingham NHS Foundation Trust (UHB), and leads development of data science techniques in informatics at UHB.
+Chris Mainey is a senior Data Scientist in the UK National Health Service (NHS).
+He leads the NRLS analysis team at NHS Improvement, focussing on analysing incident reporting data and other NHS data sources.
+He has experience in public health, clinical networks, acute trust informatics, and leading the establishment of the data science team at Healthcare Evaluation Data (HED), a national NHS analytics service from University Hospitals Birmingham NHS Foundation Trust.

-Chris' work focuses on modelling National Health Service (NHS) data.
-He works primarily in R and SQL Server, and has experience with various statistical modelling and machine learning techniques.
-He completed his PhD at UCL, on modelling NHS incident reporting data using quantitative methods and text mining.
+Chris' work focuses on modelling NHS data, with strong expertise in R and SQL, and experience with a variety of statistical modelling and machine learning techniques.
+He completed his PhD at UCL, on modelling NHS incident reporting data using quantitative methods and NLP/text mining.

-Chris is an experienced trainer, presenter, and post-grad teacher, keen on communicating health data, statistics and ML techniques to a variety of audiences.
-He leads a local R usergroup at UHB, is a member of the NHS-R community Technical Advisory Group, and is keen to promote R awareness and adoption in the NHS.
+Chris is an experienced trainer, presenter, and post-grad teacher, keen on communicating health data, statistics and ML methods to a variety of audiences.
+He is a member of the NHS-R community Technical Advisory Group, has authored and maintains several R packages, and is keen to promote R awareness and adoption in the NHS.

-This is a personal blog/website and does not reflect the opinions of UHB, HED or any other organisation.
+This is a personal blog/website and does not reflect the opinions of NHS Improvement or any other organisation.